 And another.
 You get the picture. :-)

 - Florist's oasis.
 You can usually find this at an arts and crafts shop stocked with the floral arrangement stuff.
 There are

 two kinds, wet which absorbs water and dry which doesn't.
 You want the wet

 kind.
 It costs around $2.00 for more than you'll ever need.
 Perhaps you can

 host a little build-a-thon with some friends?

 - Propylene Glycol (PG).
-The easiest way I know to get this is from a pharmacist.
+Or you can get this from a pharmacist.
 It costs about $7.00 for 500ml (again,

 more than you'll ever need).
 I got mine at Walgreens, but they had to order